 3. Summer Reading Programs

 Sign your child up for a summer reading program.
-There are several we have been involved with over the years that have really inspired my girls to read over the summer.
-Here are two of our favorites:
+There are several we’ve been involved with over the years that have really inspired my girls to read over the summer.
+Here are some of our favorites:

 - Barnes and Noble Summer Reading Program– We have participated in the Barnes and Noble Summer Reading Program for many years.
 Each summer, my kids can’t wait to get their form (which you can print out online or go into the store and pick it up) and start reading.
 Each child (Grades 1-6) must read 8 books of their choice throughout the summer.
 They fill in the title, author, and what they liked most about the story on their journal sheet.
 When it is completed, they take it to the store where they can choose one free book from the list on the back of the form.
 These books are located on a bookshelf in the children’s department.
 We have found their selection to be great every year.
 They have been new books that my girls have really wanted to earn.